mccsoft/backend-frontend-template/README.md

 1. Prepare configuration
    1. Run `./GenerateDotEnv.ps1` from `scripts` folder.
 File `.env` will be generated for you
       1. Adjust the variable values.
 At least **VIRTUAL_HOST** and **EMAIL** needs to be changed.
+      1. You could also put some non-secret variable values into [dev.env](/.ci/.env/dev.env) and [prod.env](/.ci/.env/prod.env) files.
+They will be applied on corresponding environments.
    1. Create DNS entry and point it to your Virtual Machine
 1. Create a folder on VM, e.g. `/home/k3s`.
 Copy `.env` file to that folder (you could run `nano` and copy&paste the contents).
 1. Authenticate in your docker registry (if it's private).
 Run `docker login https://YOUR_DOCKER_REGISTRY`.
 Run `docker pull YOUR_FULL_IMAGE_URL` to make sure everything works.
 1. Run `curl -sfL https://raw.githubusercontent.com/mccsoft/backend-frontend-template/master/k8s-configs/setup.sh | /bin/bash -s -` from that folder.
 This will setup k3s, Kubernetes Dashboard (at `https://VIRTUAL_HOST/kube-dashboard`) and letsencrypt.
+   1. Grab the contents of `dashboard-token.txt`, it contains the token you could use to login in Kubernetes Dashboard.
+1. Grab the `kubernetes-config`, change `localhost` to ip/DNS name of your VM, add it to Azure secret files with a name `kubernetes.config`.
+1. Run your pipeline.
+Everything should be deployed.

 ## Set up Hosting server (Droplet on Digital Ocean)